domalab/ha-actronair-neo/docs/user/faq.md

 ### Can I control multiple ActronAir Neo systems?

-Yes, if you have multiple systems linked to your ActronAir Neo account, the integration will discover all of them.
-Each system will appear as a separate climate entity in Home Assistant.
+Yes, if you have multiple systems linked to your ActronAir Neo account, the integration will detect them during setup and allow you to select which system to add.
+You can add each system separately to Home Assistant by adding the integration multiple times and selecting a different system each time.

 ### Why are some zones not appearing?